dadosfera/dadosfera-ai-oss/docs/source/getting_started/faq.md

 utils.transform(...)
 ```

-## How to minimize Orchest's disk size?
+## How to minimize Dadosfera AI's disk size?

-To keep Orchest's disk footprint to a minimal you can use the following best practices:
+To keep Dadosfera AI's disk footprint to a minimal you can use the following best practices:

 - Are you persisting data to disk?
 Then write it to the `/data` directory instead of the project
   directory. {ref}`Jobs <jobs>` create a snapshot (for reproducibility reasons) of your project